This CDC* reported October 25th, 2017 a major step for healthcare reform in the USA:

-This must be enough to obtain good numbers if you need more, and you prefer to avoid to take statins, have a strict nutrition plan, with green smoothies (antioxidants) for breakfast and Pu-Erh tea during the day etc..
-Ask your doctor to see a nutritionist to balance your intake of cholesterol-rich food.
+This must be enough to obtain your good numbers if you need more, and you prefer to avoid to take statins, have a strict nutrition plan, with green smoothies for breakfast etc.ask here or ask your doctor to see a nutritionist to work with.

 Having a very “clean” routine helps to enjoy a slow aging as well as having fun enjoying special events with eating and drinking without side effects.